CityofToronto/bdit_data-sources/volumes/README.md

 - **Format available:** CSV or PDF
 - **Data management and access:** TMC  data collection is coordinated and managed by Data and Analytics- Data Collection team.
 They can be reached at TrafficData@toronto.ca.
 - Data is available on [Open Data](https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/) to the public and also are available on [MOVE](https://move.intra.prod-toronto.ca/view/) internal application to City staff and contractors.
-- For complete 14-hour count data, please contact TrafficData@toronto.ca.Detailed data are available in Traffic schema to internal users
+- For complete 14-hour count data, please contact TrafficData@toronto.ca.
+- Detailed data are available in Traffic schema to internal users
 - More detailed data is available in Traffic Schema.
-- Refer to  [Short Term Count Readme](short_term_counting_program/README.md) for more details  for more details
+- Refer to  [Short Term Count Readme](short_term_counting_program/README.md) for more details

 ### **Other Methods**
 Here are some examples of other short term traffic counting programs conducted by the City which are less commonly used.